mrb113/mrb113.github.io/_posts/2019-2-8-lock-contention.md

 You may have reduced contention on the object itself, but every time the processors wanted to go get the field in memory, they had cache-line contention while waiting for competing processors to get the same object out of memory. i.e. Proc0 wants `myStruct->Foo`, but has to wait for Proc1 to get `myStruct->Bar` out if it’s in the same cache.
 If your fields aren't in the same cache, you're just punting the contention down the line after changing your lock mechanism.

 ## How do we fix it?
 If you're encountering cache-line contention on struct fields, the fix is to *cache align* the struct to the size of your cache line.
-The [C++ align keyword](https://docs.microsoft.com/en-us/cpp/cpp/align-cpp?view=vs-2017) is one platform specific way to do that.
+The [C++ align keyword](https://docs.microsoft.com/en-us/cpp/cpp/align-cpp?view=vs-2017) is one way to do that.